CONSIDERATIONS IN DESIGNING A WASHING MACHINE

 The most common drip trays available from large box stores and hardware suppliers are plastic or a pressed, thin metal material.
 The reason for the popularity of these materials for drip trays is their cost.
 Molded plastic and press metal pans are cheap to make.
 Unfortunately, the truth is the truth, and you get what you pay for.
 A cheap drip tray is often inadequate for the job it is intended to do.

 So consider this, will your Washing Machine Drip Tray experience changes in temperature?
-Will it be kicked or accidently have things fall on it?
+Will it be kicked or accidentally have things fall on it?
 Will you want your drip tray to last longer than 1 year?
 If you answered yes to any of these, consider using a material stronger than plastic and sturdier than thin pressed aluminum.

 A Washing Machine can leak in many different ways.
 A failure in the machine’s drum (where the water and clothes go) may cause a continuous or temporary leak.
 A failure in the water supply lines will cause a continuous leak.
 Failure in the Washing Machine drain will cause a temporary leak issue.
 Even removal of the clothing causes some leakage if the clothing is not fulling spun.